Tennine2077/Awesome-Dichotomous-Image-Segmentation/README.md

 If you want to try these models on ComfyUI, you can find a ComfyUI-compatible workflow at **[ComfyUI-RemoveBackground_SET](https://github.com/set-soft/ComfyUI-RemoveBackground_SET)**.
 This was done by [Salvador E. Tropea](https://github.com/set-soft) and includes most of the non-prompt models—many thanks to him! ❤️

 ```
+❗2025/10/24 Add a Promptable paper on ArXiv 'M2N2V2: Multi-Modal Unsupervised and Training-free Interactive Segmentation'
-❗2025/09/15 Add a Promptable paper on ArXiv 'SAM2-UNeXT: An Improved High-Resolution Baseline for Adapting Foundation Models to Downstream Segmentation Tasks'
+2025/09/15 Add a Promptable paper on ArXiv 'SAM2-UNeXT: An Improved High-Resolution Baseline for Adapting Foundation Models to Downstream Segmentation Tasks'
 2025/08/05 Add a Promptable paper on ICCV 'LawDIS: Language-Window-based Controllable Dichotomous Image Segmentation'
 2025/07/15 Add a Non-Promptable paper on PR 'DC-Net: Divide-and-conquer for salient object detection'
 2025/05/25 Add a Promptable paper on ArXiv'MGD-SAM2: Multi-view Guided Detail-enhanced Segment Anything Model 2 for High-Resolution Class-agnostic Segmentation'